1860-O OC-7

 2. A very fine die crack extends from the rim to the tip of the center leaf, then into the right side of the left wing.

 No later die states have been observed.
+OC-7 has been found with both reverse die states.
 The die crack that defines state b may not be visible on coins grading less than XF.
-OC-7 has been found only with reverse die state b.
-OC-7 may exist with reverse die state a, but we have not yet confirmed an example.
+Early die state examples without the reverse die crack are rare.
+I've seen only a few examples.

 Photo credits: